 An in-depth study of assessment techniques and protocols applicable to injuries to the upper extremities.
-Prerequisite: EXHP 330, approval by program director.
+Prerequisites: BIOL 223, 223L and approval of the program director.
 (S)

 EXHP 332 Head, Neck, and Spine Evaluation 3(2-2)

 An in-depth study of assessment techniques and protocols applicable to injuries to the head, neck and spine.
 Prerequisites: EXHP 331 and permission of the instructor.
 (S)